An alternative education: The Free University London experience

 Though I am no longer an organiser, the FUL project has been a rich source of inspiration and pride for me.
 In my research and teaching practice, I continue to explore paths to social change at a larger scale.
 As a social theorist, I am interested in how social and political transformations unfold and scrutinise the roles of social movements and political parties in such processes.
 Consequently, I have been working on a journal article which considers radical local governments in Turkey.
 The examples evince processes of empowerment, comparable to that sought by FUL, over the means of social reproduction.
 In this project, I wish to tease out the features of these local governments that present novel ways of organising social life and deepening democratic oversight.
 Education and re-education once again play an important role, as communities are subjectivised as participants in a reach for a society beyond the limits of the status quo.
 I lead the module SOC3063 – Sociology of the Future, which incorporates a large body of literature on utopianism, and draws attention to the multiple ways in which a utopian orientation exists throughout human societies, as well as in modest ‘experiments’ like FUL.
 Moreover, this experience directly informs the design of the prospective social and cultural transformations module currently in preparation for future iterations of the sociology programme.

-Having examined utopian experiments with all the dilemmas, hindrances, frustrations involved, I believe that re-imagining and practicing education as a lifestyle, vital need, and therefore an inalienable right for all members of society may bring up more issues and questions that it resolves, and so it should be.
+Having examined utopian experiments with all the dilemmas, hindrances, frustrations involved, I believe that re-imagining and practising education as a lifestyle, vital need, and therefore an inalienable right for all members of society may bring up more issues and questions that it resolves, and so it should be.

 Another education is possible.